matrix-org/matrix-spec-proposals/proposals/3160-message-timezone-markup.md

 ## Potential issues

 For web clients, Firefox always reports the local timezone to be UTC when resist fingerprinting is on.
-Web clients would therefore need to at least confirm the detected timezone with the user to ensure it does not get sent with a different timezone than the user is actually and create a whole level of confusion.
+Web clients would therefore need to at least confirm the detected timezone with the user to ensure it does not get sent with a different timezone than the user is actually in and create a whole level of confusion.

 ## Alternatives